 Art Thing in association with Prairie Fire, Please and in celebration of National Poetry Month bring us a new production of Canadian poet and author Molly Peacock’s solo show in poems, The Shimmering Verge.

 For many, Christmas is an annual celebration of goodwill and joy.
 For others, like yours truly, it’s a time to curl up on the couch in the dead of winter for a good old fashioned fright.
 Yuletide Terror: Christmas Horror on Film and Television, the latest book by Canadian micro-publisher Spectacular Optical, offers an in-depth exploration of the history of these subversive film and television presentations that allow viewers to engage in different ways with the complicated cultural history of the Christmas season.
+Indeed, for many who want to learn more about how to watch these, said films are the hallmark of the season itself.
 READ MORE